greenelab/deep-review/all-sections.md

 Related to transfer learning, multimodal learning assumes simultaneous learning from various types of inputs, such as images and text.
 It can capture features that describe common concepts across input modalities.
-Generative graphical models like restricted Boltzmann machines (RBM) and their stacked versions, deep Boltzmann machines (DBM), and deep belief networks (DBN), demonstrate successful extraction of more informative features for one modality (images or video) when jointly learnt with other modalities (audio or text) [@1eN66lwn].
+Generative graphical models like RBMs and their stacked versions, deep Boltzmann machines (DBM), and deep belief networks (DBN), demonstrate successful extraction of more informative features for one modality (images or video) when jointly learned with other modalities (audio or text) [@1eN66lwn].
 Deep graphical models such as DBNs are considered to be well-suited for multimodal learning tasks because they learn a joint probability distribution from inputs.
 They can be pre-trained in an unsupervised fashion on